vuejs/vue/.github/CONTRIBUTING.md

     Entry files for dist builds are located in their respective platform directory.

-    Each platform module contains three parts: `compiler`, `runtime` and `server`, corresponding to the three directories above.
-Each part contains platform-specific modules/utilities which are imported and injected to the core counterparts in platform-specific entry files.
+    Each platform module contains three parts: `compiler`, `runtime`, and `server`, corresponding to the three directories above.
+Each part contains platform-specific modules/utilities which are imported and injected into the core counterparts in platform-specific entry files.
 For example, the code implementing the logic behind `v-bind:class` is in `platforms/web/runtime/modules/class.js` - which is imported in `platforms/web/entry-runtime.ts` and used to create the browser-specific vdom patching function.

   - **`sfc`**: contains single-file component (`*.vue` files) parsing logic.
 This is used in the `vue-template-compiler` package.